 Use Case 4: Large European Insurer Topdanmark Uses MLOps to monitor and Detect Data & Model Drift

 Improving its model monitoring capability was one motivation for Topdanmark’s move to Enterprise MLOps.
 Topdanmark is a large European insurance company based in Denmark.
 It infuses data science across its operations to provide consumers with a better, faster insurance experience.

 The company adopted Enterprise MLOps technology and practices to get insights into how models are performing in real time, and to detect data and model drift once models are in production.

 “Data drift can have a critical impact on predictions and ultimately, our business,” said Stig Pedersen, the company's head of machine learning.
 He noted that their new approach, “saves us significant time previously spent on maintenance and investigation; and enables us to monitor model performance in real time and compare it to our expectations.”
 In one case, the team was able to automatically detect drift that had previously taken three months to identify manually.

 Getting Started with Enterprise MLOps in Your Organization: Use Cases for the ‘Analytical Flywheel’

 In these MLOps examples, we’ve seen how enterprise MLOps allows a model-driven business to power an analytical flywheel, which lets leaders act dynamically and decisively to leverage valuable insights and harvest an ever-growing flow of collective wisdom.
-If your organization aspires to the rewards of doing data science at scale, we invite you to read our whitepaper, The Complete Guide to Enterprise MLOps Principles.
+If your organization aspires to the rewards of doing data science at scale, we invite you to read our whitepaper or see our MLOps best practices guide.